Aveglia/vAMPirus/README.md

             [ -s ]                       Set this option to skip conda installation and environment set up (you can use if you plan to run with Singularity and the vAMPirus Docker container)

-For example, if you would like to install Nextflow, download NCBIs Viral protein RefSeq database, run:
+For example, if you would like to install Nextflow, download NCBIs Viral protein RefSeq database, and check/install conda, run:

-    `./vampirus_startup.sh -d 1`
+    bash vampirus_startup.sh -d 1

 and if we wanted to do the same thing as above but skip the Conda check/installation, run:

-    `./vampirus_startup.sh -d 1 -s`
+    bash vampirus_startup.sh -d 1 -s

-### For MacOS users

-To be safe, it is recommended that MacOS users set up and install Singularity to use the vAMPirus Docker image.
-We have noticed errors caused by m
+NOTE -> if you end up installing Miniconda3 using the script you should close and re-open the terminal window after everything is completed.
+Then move to the vAMPirus directory and run the test commands.

 # Testing vAMPirus installation